Antonio7098/coach-up-frontend/docs/planning/assessments.md

 - score must be within [0, 1]

 Indexes:
-- by userId, sessionId, focusId
+- by userId, sessionId, trackedSkillId
 - by kind, category
 - by createdAt (descending)
 - by groupId (for multi-turn & summary lookups)